curl/curl/docs/INTERNALS.md

 ## conncache

   Is a hash table with connections for later re-use.
-Each Curl_easy has a pointer to its connection cache.
-Each multi handle sets up a connection cache that all added Curl_easys share by default.
+Each `Curl_easy` has a pointer to its connection cache.
+Each multi handle sets up a connection cache that all added `Curl_easy`s share by default.

 ## Curl_share